Golf Simulator Room Size Guide: Width, Depth & Ceiling Height Basics

 What This Page Does Not Replace

-For now, use this page as the first checkpoint: measure the space, think through swing clearance, and avoid buying equipment until you know the room can support the type of simulator you want to build.
+For now, use this page as the first checkpoint: measure the space, think through swing clearance, and download the free GolfSimMaker Starter Guide before buying equipment that may not fit the room you actually have.

 More Golf Simulator Planning Topics